 “God said, ‘Let there be light,’ and there was light.”

-Turning back to Genesis 1:1 and the first word “בְּרֵאשִׁ֖ית” (“Bereisheet”), there is an additional point to be made, again on the topic of duality.
-The first letter of the word is “ב” (“beit”) – the second letter of the Hebrew alephbet (alphabet).
+Turning back to Genesis 1:1 and the first word “בְּרֵאשִׁ֖ית” (“Bereishit”), there is an additional point to be made, again on the topic of duality.
+The first letter of the word is “ב” (“beit”) – the second letter of the Hebrew alphabet.
 The letter in itself is an accurate symbol of the concept of duality.
-Later in the verse we read of the dual concept of “heavens” and “earth”.
-Throughout the Creation account, we also read of “light” and “darkness” and of “male” and “female”.
-We also read of the separation of the “waters below” and the “waters above”, and the separation of “dry land” from “water”.
-To go further, we see duality in other ways around us: “hot vs. cold”, “positive vs. negative”, “strong vs. weak”, etc. Duality is clearly an important concept of the Creation story.
+Later in the verse we read of the dual concept of “heavens” (ha’shamayim) and “earth” (ha’aretz).
+Throughout the Creation account, we also read of “light” (ha’or) and “darkness” (ha’choshech) and of “male” (zachar) and “female” (nekevah).
+We also read of the separation of the “waters below” (ha’mayim asher mi’tachat) and the “waters above” (ha’mayim asher me’al), and the separation of “dry land” (ha’yabashah) from “water” (ha’mayim).
+To go further, we see duality in other ways around us: “hot vs. cold”, “positive vs. negative”, “strong vs. weak”, and so on.
+Duality is clearly an important concept of the Creation story.
 So what are we being taught here?
 This concept of duality was included by God in the process of Creation because only then can balance be created and sustained.

 There have to be opposing forces in order for the concept of “balance” to even exist.
 Otherwise, what is being balanced?
 Now, what is the factor that God used to bring balance to Creation through the six days?
 The “balancing” force for Creation, throughout each day, was the spoken word of God.
 Balance did not come to Creation throughout each day until God spoke the words: “Let there be light”, “Let there be a firmament”, “Let the waters be gathered”, and so forth.
 Each spoken utterance brought balance and order to Creation on each day, up until God deemed Creation complete.

 In Proverbs 8, King Solomon penned his wisdom poetry from the perspective of Wisdom as an entity.
-He wrote in Verse 12: “I am wisdom; I dwell in shrewdness; I provide knowledge of designs.”
-Later on in Verses 22-23, Wisdom continues: “Hashem made me at the beginning of His way, before His deeds of yore.
-I have reigned since the distant past: from the beginning, from before there was the earth.”
+He wrote in Proverbs 8:12: “I am Wisdom; I dwell in shrewdness; I provide knowledge of designs.”
+Later on in Verses 22-23, Wisdom continues:

 יְֽהוָ֗ה קָ֭נָנִי רֵאשִׁ֣ית דַּרְכּ֑וֹ קֶ֖דֶם מִפְעָלָ֣יו מֵאָֽז׃ מֵ֭עוֹלָם נִסַּ֥כְתִּי מֵרֹ֗אשׁ מִקַּדְמֵי־אָֽרֶץ׃